awsdocs/aws-iot-docs/developerguide/iot-sql-select.md

 Outgoing payload: {"color":"red", "temperature":50, "speed":15}
 ```

 You can use the `"VALUE"` keyword to produce outgoing payloads that are not JSON objects\.
-You may only select one item\.
-For example:
+With SQL version `2015-10-08`, you can only select one item\.
+With SQL version `2016-03-23` or later, you can also select an array to output as a top\-level object\.

+**Example**

 ```
 Incoming payload published on topic 'a/b': {"color":"red", "temperature":50}